 To facilitate trade with Singapore’s trading partners, Enterprise Singapore has signed bilateral and multilateral Memorandums of Understanding (MOUs) and Mutual Recognition Arrangements (MRAs) with several agencies and governments around the world.

 Enterprise Singapore publishes Singapore Standards (SSs) and Technical References (TRs) by announcement in the Government Gazette.
 Singapore is a member body of the International Organization for Standardization (ISO) and a member body of the International Electrotechnical Commission (IEC) through the IEC National Committee of Singapore.
-To strengthen its linkages with industry, Enterprise Singapore works closely with the Singapore Standards Council, which comprises standards partners or experts from the private and public sectors.
+To strengthen its linkages with industry, Enterprise Singapore works closely with the Singapore Standards Council, which is comprised of standards partners or experts from the private and public sectors.

 The Singapore Standards Council also promotes the use of international standards.
 SSs are developed when there are no suitable international standards.
 Where relevant, standards developed by regional organizations such as the European Committee for Standardization, national standards bodies such as the British Standards Institution, and other standards development organizations, such as ASTM International, are also adopted as SSs.